Bachelor No. 2 or, the Last Remains of the Dodo: Writing

 Aimee Mann's first two solo albums, Whatever (1993) and I'm With Stupid (1995), achieved strong reviews but did not meet sales expectations.
 After success in the 1980s with her band 'Til Tuesday, Mann began to be seen as someone whose career was in decline.
+Later in the 1990s, Mann became a regular act at Largo, a Los Angeles nightclub where her collaborator Jon Brion hosted performances from alternative songwriters including Elliott Smith, Fiona Apple and Rufus Wainwright.
+This shaped Mann's songwriting; Largo fit her so well that the owner jokingly nicknamed it "Aimee Mann's clubhouse".

-Mann contributed songs to the soundtrack of the 1999 film Magnolia, including some songs later included on Bachelor No. 2.
-She wrote the soundtrack and Bachelor No. 2 in the same period, and collaborated again with the producer and multi-instrumentalist Jon Brion.
-Mann took more control over the production than she had for her previous albums, and said in 2020: "This was the only record that I really took responsibility for all the music: all the parts that were played, the way everything sounded."
+Mann contributed songs to the soundtrack of the 1999 film Magnolia, including four songs later included on Bachelor No. 2.
+She wrote the soundtrack and Bachelor No. 2 in the same period, and collaborated with Brion.
+For Bachelor.
+No 2, Mann took more control over the production than she had for her previous albums, and said in 2020: "This was the only record that I really took responsibility for all the music: all the parts that were played, the way everything sounded."
 The dodo of the album title reflected Mann's sense that singer-songwriters were a "dying breed" in 2000.

 Mann's frustration with her record label, Geffen, inspired many of the songs.
 She described playing them to Geffen staff, who would complain that they did not sound like commercial singles.
 The criticism made her feel that she was failing and she developed writer's block.
 One executive suggested she work with Diane Warren, who had written hit singles for major acts.
 Mann wrote "Nothing Is Good Enough" in response to the criticism, but felt the song could also apply to many kinds of relationship.

 "The Fall of the World's Own Optimist" was co-written with the English singer-songwriter Elvis Costello.
 According to Mann, "I sent him a tape of a song that I couldn't finish and he added a new bit.
 Basically I had a problem with a song and he fixed it — it was as simple as that."
-Mann and Costello had previously collaborated on "The Other End (Of the Telescope)", released on the 1988 'Til Tuesday album Everything's Different Now.
+Mann and Costello had previously collaborated on "The Other End (of the Telescope)", released on the 1988 'Til Tuesday album Everything's Different Now.